zgana/zgana.github.io/_posts/2020-07-13-covid-dashboard.md

 dashboard, I got stuck while working on a JavaScript callback.
 Sometimes that was because I just don't know all that much JavaScript.
 Other times it was unclear how an object would translate from Bokeh+Python to Bokeh+JavaScript.
-But between `consol.log()` and the object inspector, I was able to iteratively hone in on the properties or methods I was looking for.
+But between `console.log()` and the object inspector, I was able to iteratively hone in on the properties or methods I was looking for.

 It was definitely fun to go this deep into Bokeh for this project.
 In my next